 What are some follow-up emails that generate more sales?

-By this point, you’re likely sold on the idea of email personalization and follow up emails.
-Here's a quick list of email ideas that will generate sales and build brand loyalty.
+By this point, you’re likely sold on email personalization and follow-up emails.
+So, here’s a quick list of email ideas to generate sales and build brand loyalty.

 1. Welcome email

-As soon as the potential customer has signed up for your email you can send them a welcome email that explains who you are and what you do.
-Think of it as a quick elevator pitch that will be in their inbox for when they’ve left your website.
+As soon as the potential customer has signed up for your email, you can send them a welcome email that explains who you are and what you do.
+Think of it as a quick elevator pitch in their inbox when they’ve left your website.

 2. Catered content

-Whether you’re selling a product or service, now is the time to capitalize on educating your potential customer by sending relevant content that can both build trust and highlight your brand or product.
-A good example would be Springwell Water's email that explains the difference between a salt-based water softener and a salt-free softener.
-They then follow up with an email that pushes potential customers to some of their best reviews.
+Whether you’re selling a product or service, now is the time to capitalize on educating your potential customer by sending relevant content that can both build trust through e-commerce, and highlight your brand or product.

 3. Act now emails

-An act now email is one that will push for the sale.
+Act now email will push for the sale.
 Include a coupon code or an urgent call to action to get the potential customer to pull the trigger.